 The Warcraft universe has many historical instances of calling out to a creature, conjuring it, and then binding it to servitude.

-Druids of Ashenvale can call out to creatures they heard of but never witnessed to speak with them and learn their secrets (allowing them to Wild Shape into them), while hunters may call out to beasts native to their region to bind them for temporary service.
+Druids of Ashenvale can call out to creatures they heard of but never witnessed to speak with them and learn their secrets (allowing them to Wild Shape into them), while hunters may call out to beasts native to their region to bind them for temporary service before releasing them back into the wilds.

 Failed mages of harsh masters or teachers may succumb to the temptation of calling an imp or similar demonic force that can teach them a spell they must learn (accepting tutoring instead of having to do exhausting research), and established warlocks can conjure and bind said creatures to deliver them information about such students to further drive them into dark magic.